sorkerlimon/sorkerlimon/README.md

 ## 🚀 About Me
-I'm Limon from Bangladesh, I am working as a system administrator at Intelligent Image Management Limited & Freelancer, Cloud Architect, AWS Technical Trainer, and Microsoft Certified Trainer.
-I really enjoy learning Cloud Technologies Machine Learning & Software Development.I worked on DevOps too on [Upwork](https://www.upwork.com).
+DevOps Engineer with 3 years of hands-on experience in CI/CD pipelines, cloud infrastructure (AWS, Azure), containerization (Docker, Kubernetes), and automation using tools like Ansible and Terraform.
+Skilled in optimizing deployment workflows, monitoring systems, and ensuring high availability and scalability of applications.
+Passionate about streamlining development operations and enhancing system reliability..I worked on DevOps too on [Upwork](https://www.upwork.com).
 [Fiverr](https://www.fiverr.com/)

 ## 🧠 I'm currently learning..